 Diversity in the Libraries

 The University Libraries recognizes the value and importance of a diverse university community.
 A diverse faculty and staff contribute to the diversity of the student body by helping to establish community on the campus.
-University Libraries Management Team (MT) has created a Diversity Task Force whose role is to recommend an ongoing structural approach to promoting diversity and inclusion in the Libraries while supporting campus diversity initiatives and goals.
+University Libraries Management Team (MT) has created a Diversity Task Force (DTF) whose role is to recommend an ongoing structural approach to promoting diversity and inclusion in the Libraries while supporting campus diversity initiatives and goals.

 CU-Boulder embraces the involvement of every student, staff, and faculty member, recognizing that a truly diverse community includes individuals from a range of ethnic, regional, cultural, economic, and religious backgrounds — as well as first-generation students, veterans, persons with disabilities, students who are parents, people of different sexual and gender orientations, people of different ages and political viewpoints, and many others.
 Diversity is a theme in CU-Boulder’s Flagship 2030 Strategic Plan.